 Goodbye Brings Hello

 Goodbye Brings Hello is a concept book that teaches kids about experiencing a variety of goodbyes and hellos they may deal with on a daily basis.
 Goodbye is also about letting go.
 On a swing, you use your legs to swing high in the air and say hello to the big blue sky.
 When you leave, you let go of the ropes and say goodbye.
 From letting go of a favorite sweater that is not too small, but fits someone else to saying goodbye to your school and teacher and hello to a new school to saying goodbye to your long hair and hello to a new hairstyle to saying goodbye to one month and hello to the next.
-It means having to say goodbye to one moment in order to welcome the next.
+It means having to say goodbye in the present moment in order to greet the next moment.

 Change is hard for most of us, but especially for children.
 Goodbye Brings Hello warms them up to the idea that it’s okay for things to change whether they be big for small, happy or sad or serious or trivial.
 There are lots of cute illustrations that allow kids to add their own perceptions and conclusions.